BURNOUT: HOW DO YOU KNOW IF IT IS HAPPENING TO YOU?

 - Create a self-care routine that works for you!

 What makes you feel good?
-Do the things you enjoy and do them more often.
+Do the things you enjoy and do them more often and on purpose.
 If possible, do the things you enjoy with people you enjoy.

 If you are a personal development or spiritual junkie, you might have read or heard this for sure.
 It seems paradoxical or even belittling to be asked to ‘enjoy’ when you are feeling run down.
 From my experience it certainly helps.
 Don’t underestimate the power of play and fun.